kawangwong/aws-VPC-maker/README.md

 Single VPC
 4 subnets attached to VPC
 1 IG gateway created and attached to VPC
+Creating a route table with 2 routes. private and public

 Future:
 Routing table for 2 public and 2 private in two separate AZ